bookofproofs/bookofproofs.github.io/_sources/history/19th-century/zehfuss.md

 9. Developed an important method called Variational Iteration which has found applications in several fields.
 10. Helped to establish a world-class research group in numerical analysis and nonlinear analysis at the Technical University of Berlin.

 Born 10 April 1832, Darmstadt-Bessungen, Darmstadt, Grand Duchy of Hesse, now Germany.
-Died 5 May1901, Frankfurt am Main, Germany.
+Died 5 May 1901, Frankfurt am Main, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Zehfuss/)